Loudness Contour Modifiers

 BLACK NAIL CABARET Satisfaction

 Feeling gloomy?
 Then take heed of the advice from BLACK NAIL CABARET and “Don’t be sad!
 Don’t be whiney!” – this brooding slice of Gothtronica was the lead single from the Hungarian duo’s second album ‘Harry Me, Marry Me, Bury Me’.
 Laden with a delicious synth bassline like DEPECHE MODE reimagined for a Weimar Cabaret set piece and topped with eerie string machine, ‘Satisfaction’ was the duo’s best individual offering to date.
-The pair also made a worthy impression as a live act in 2015 during CAMOUFLAGE’s ‘Greyscale’ tour.
+The pair also made a worthy impression opening for CAMOUFLAGE.

 Available on the album ‘Harry Me, Marry Me, Bury Me’ via Basic Unit Productions